adrianponiat/ISZ_DataAnalytics/README.md

 # ISZ_DataAnalytics

-Repository for tasks from Data Analytics course
+Repository for laboratory exercises from Data Analytics course